Welcome to Patnem Beach, Goa!

 • Within India, you can also fly from Mumbai, Banglore, Chennai, Kolkata and Kochin.

-Local bus: In case you want to save money or want to experience the local Goan buses, you can catch a bus from KTC bus station in Madgaon directly to Patnem Beach (Rs25/-).
+By local bus: In case you want to save money or want to experience the local Goan buses, you can catch a bus from KTC bus station in Margao directly to Patnem Beach (Rs25/-).

-- Internet: Wifi is widely available in most of the beach bars andthereare several internet cafes as well.
+- Internet: Wifi is widely available in most of the beach bars.
+There are several internet cafes as well.

 - Money Exchange: There are several places in Patnem where you can exchange money.

-- Daily needs shops: Patnem and Palolem have many small shops, where it’s possible to buy fresh fruits, vegetables, groceries, basic clothing etc.
+- Shops: Patnem and Palolem have many small shops, where it’s possible to buy fresh fruits, vegetables, groceries, basic clothing etc.

-- Market: The main market, which is located 3 km away, has almost everything which one may need during the stay.
+- Market: The main market, which is located 3 km away in Chaudi, has almost everything which one may need during the stay.

-- Hospital & Pharmacy: There is a private hospital 1 km away and a government hospital 3 km away.
-There are many pharmacies in the market which is 3 km away from Patnem Beach.
+- Hospital & Pharmacy: There is a private hospital nearby and a government hospital 3 km away.
+There are many pharmacies in Chaudi which is 3 km away from Patnem Beach.

 So Old a Place…